At a monthly meetup of local entrepreneurs, one business owner posed a thought-provoking question that got everyone thinking:

 For example, if you find that a particular product or service is not generating enough revenue, it may be time to re-evaluate your strategy or discontinue it altogether.

 To learn more about how to apply the 80/20 principle to your business, check out this informative article that provides practical tips on achieving more with less effort.

 4) Cut traditional advertising in favor of low-cost alternatives.

-Split advertising and promotion costs with neighboring businesses.
-Jointly buy the hoarding space or take your marketing alliance further by sharing mailing lists, distribution channels and suppliers with businesses that sell complementary goods or services.
+For instance, you can split advertising and promotion costs by jointly buying hoarding space or other advertising mediums.
+You can also take this collaboration further by sharing mailing lists, distribution channels, and suppliers with businesses that offer complementary products or services.

 9) Go green and save the green stuff.

-Going green is not only a great PR move, it’s also a smart financial move, according to Shel Horowitz, author of ‘Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet’.
-Horowitz recommends simple moves such as keeping equipment on a power strip and turning it off when not in use, or replacing your existing printer with one that prints on both sides of the paper, thus reducing paper waste and cost.
-Since the object of many environmentally friendly changes is to save energy, and you have to pay for the energy your business uses, if you can reduce energy use you will also be reducing your costs.
+According to Shel Horowitz, author of “Guerrilla Marketing Goes Green: Winning Strategies to Improve Your Profits and Your Planet,” making simple changes such as keeping equipment on a power strip and turning it off when not in use or using a printer that prints on both sides of the paper can reduce costs associated with energy and paper waste.

 13) Buy used equipment.